 2. Private health insurance only covers the cost of medical treatment

 The level of cover provided by your health insurance will depend on the kind of policy you take out, but many policies cover more than just standard treatment itself.
-For instance, health insurance can cover:
+For instance, health insurance can also cover:

 • Screenings, tests and scans